Leading in Ministry and Mission

 Benefits of EM360

-An online program, EM360 provides users with an easily accessible resource to not only measure ministry goals and effectiveness but identify unique opportunities for growth.
-Supported and powered by the General Board of Higher Education and Ministry (GBHEM), EM360 can help you move your ministry forward, meeting the specific needs of your ministry setting.
+An online program, EM360 provides users with easily accessible resources to measure effectiveness, highlight strengths, and identify unique opportunities for growth.
+Supported and powered by GBHEM, EM360 can help you move your ministry forward as you work with colleagues and church members to meet the specific needs of your ministry setting.

 For more than 10 years, GBHEM has engaged in research to identify the components of effective ministry.
 Through this research and field testing, GBHEM has developed a tool to help churches identify and recognize pastoral and ministry effectiveness.
-The 360-degree survey is a vital part of the planning and goal-setting process for clergy, congregations, district superintendent and bishops.
+The 360-degree survey is a vital part of the planning and goal-setting process for candidates, clergy, congregations, district superintendent, dCOMs, BOMs, annual conference staff and bishops.

-Through job analyses, focus groups, and surveys, GBHEM identified 12 dimensions of effective ministry and 46 personal attributes in the areas of abilities, personal characteristics, knowledge and skills that contribute to equipping the clergy for effectiveness in ministry.
+Through job analyses, focus groups and surveys, GBHEM identified dimensions of effective ministry and personal attributes in the areas of abilities, personal characteristics, knowledge and skills that contribute to equipping clergy for effectiveness in ministry.

-All participants, the clergy, staff/pastor-parish relations committee members, district superintendent, and the clergy person’s peer group, respond to questions about the clergy person’s work and the attributes that the clergy person exhibits.
-The clergy person receives a report that highlights scores from each respondent group.
-The clergy person and those they serve then work through a guide to help interpret the report and develop a formation plan for future ministry, establishing steps to meet their ministry goals.
-The district superintendent and bishop have access to a dashboard that shows results from all participating clergy person’s in the district or conference.
+All participants — clergy, staff/pastor-parish relations committee members, district superintendents, and the clergyperson’s peer group — respond to questions about the clergyperson’s work and the attributes that person exhibits.
+The clergyperson receives a report that highlights scores from each respondent group.
+The clergyperson and those they serve then work through a guide to help interpret the report and develop a ministry plan for future work, establishing steps to meet their ministry goals.
+The district superintendent and bishop have access to a dashboard that shows results from all participating clergy in the district or conference.

-To help you, your ministry setting or annual conference explore effectiveness and ministry goals, contact us at EM360@gbhem.org.
+To help you, your ministry setting, or annual conference explore effectiveness and ministry goals, contact EM360@gbhem.org.